cressidagp/arcluascripts/README.md

 ## Status

 Temporary stopped since probably i will switch blizzlike stuff to APE.
-There is a some crap here, but i did a big effor scripting Ruby Sanctum.
+There is some crap here, but i did a big effort scripting Ruby Sanctum.

 ## Introduction